 Why?
 I don't just see a company.
 I see people.
 There are people behind every commercial, every sign, every catalog.
 Real people.
 Hurting people.
 You may not know anyone that works at Target, or Disney, or Mattel or any of the other companies you boycott, but I promise you there are people there.
 There are probably even other Christians there.

-I like shopping at Target and buying from Target doesn’t change the fact that our entire world is full of evil and corruption.
-If anything I feel like me boycotting a company only adds to the constant negativity in this world.
-That’s not to say I won’t stand up for what I believe in even if people don’t like it, but I don’t believe that my time is well spent boycotting.
+I like shopping at Target, and buying from Target doesn't change the fact that our entire world is full of evil and corruption.
+If anything I feel like by boycotting a company I'm adding to the constant negativity in this world.
+That's not to say I don't stand up for what I believe in even if people don't like it, but boycotting doesn't seem worth the effort.

 The truth is boycotting doesn't do much.

-If you think transgender people using the bathroom is bad how do you feel about sweatshops?
-Sure you can’t boycott them all, but how do you decide?
-How do you boycott Target without also boycotting GAP, Old Navy, and Banana Republic?
+If you think transgender people using the bathroom is terrible, how do you feel about sweatshops?
+Sure you can't boycott them all, but how do you decide?
+How do you boycott Target without also boycotting GAP, Old Navy, and the Banana Republic?

 Not only that but how in the world can you witness when you shun sinful people like the plague, which btw have you looked inside your church?
 Like REALLY looked?
 If I'm there, I can promise you there is a sinful person in the house.
 Let's face it; we are a world of sinners, but somehow we keep believing that we are better because we are saved and we do believe we need to witness, but the verse about being in the world but not of it keeps throwing us off.